Techeuristic-Education/authoring_blueprint/README.md

 | `task_title` | `str` | The title of the task |
 | `task_sequence` | `int` | The sequence of execution of the task in the milestone |
 | `document_name` | `str` | The filename in the `instructions` folder that contains instructions for the task |

+### 6. infrastructure.sh (Optional)

+This file is used for creating the environment required for the project.
+Ideally the environment creation instructions should be a part of the project instructions.